adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 ## 7. What after landing in Berlin?

-I will cover only the relevant aspects, not going into the college related details.
+I will cover only the aspected related to living in the city and adjusting to it.
+For academics, you can refer to [this article](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html).

 ## 7.1 Home and "Anmeldung"